Westlaw: The West Education Network (TWEN)

 TWEN is Westlaw's online courseware that is specifically tailored for law schools.
 It is used as an online extension of the classroom.
 Teachers use it to post syllabi, PowerPoint presentations, class materials and announcements.
 TWEN is also used for emailing, forum posting, live chats, polling, linking to CALI Lessons and posting/submitting assignments.
 (In terms of this range of functionality, TWEN is similar to other educational systems such as Blackboard, marketed by Blackboard Inc.).

 Law school professors occasionally use it for their classes, and it is used by librarians and career services offices.
 Students can also create and manage their own courses for law reviews, journals and any student organization.

 Criticism and controversies

 Identity theft controversy

 In February 2005, after the ChoicePoint identity theft incidents became public, U.S. Senator Charles Schumer (D-NY) publicized the fact that Westlaw has a database containing a large amount of private information on practically all living Americans.
 Besides widely available information such as addresses and phone numbers, Westlaw also includes Social Security numbers (SSNs), previous addresses, dates of birth, and other information lawyers use to do background checks on behalf of their clients.
 While there is no known case of identity theft involving Westlaw, the company responded to the controversy by announcing it had eliminated access to full SSNs for 85 percent of its clients who previously could retrieve this information, mostly lawyers and government agencies.

+Immigration-related criticism

+Critics accused Westlaw of violating individuals' privacy rights by providing addresses, phone numbers, relatives' names, and more through the data being sold to Immigration and Customs Enforcement (ICE) for millions of dollars.

+In November 2019, several legal scholars and human rights activists called on Westlaw’s parent company Thomson Reuters to cease work with U.S. Immigration and Customs Enforcement because their work directly contributes to the deportation of undocumented migrants.